jabney/swiftSet/README.md

 Objects can also be used in sets, but it requires an extra step &mdash; one of several options to return a unique key from an object.
 Every option requires that an object has some property to establish its uniqueness in order to differentiate it from other objects.
 This is often some sort if unique value or identifier, and it acts as a key for when the item is added to `Set`'s internal histogram (at its core an object literal).

 ##### The `toString` Method
-This method requires that objects in the set have a `toString` method which can return a unique identifier for the object.
+This method requires that objects in the set have a `toString` method which can return a unique identifier for the object. `toString` gets called automatically whenever an object is inserted as a key in an object literal; it can be overridden to return some unique identifier.

 ```javascript
 var